-Watson Batty Architects are acting as Architect, Lead Consultant and Interior Designer on this new 3-storey, 1200 places secondary school for students aged 11 – 16 along with a stand alone 4 court sports hall.
-It is anticipated that the secondary school will be brought into operation prior to construction work completing to allow the school to start the academic year in September 2021.
-To achieve this, the proposals are designed to facilitate a 2 phased handover, ensuring the safe delivery and security of the secondary school.
-Leeds City Council are proposing to build the secondary school to part fill a shortfall of 13.75 forms of entry across the Central, Inner East, Inner North and Temple areas of the city with the intention to pass the school onto a free school provider to operate and manage.
+Watson Batty Architects acted as Architect, Lead Consultant and Interior Designer on this new 3-storey, 1200 places secondary school for students aged 11 – 16 along with a stand alone 4 court sports hall, opening for the the academic year in September 2021.
+Leeds City Council proposed to build the secondary school to part fill a shortfall of 13.75 forms of entry across the Central, Inner East, Inner North and Temple areas of the city with the intention to pass the school onto a free school provider to operate and manage.

 The central vision for the development of this site is to provide a high-quality secondary school along with associated sports and landscape facilities which will benefit and serve future generations of children from the local area as well as providing valuable community resources.